-- you solicit consumer for donation in form of money or property on behalf of a business, charity or society
+- you solicit donations in the form of money or property on behalf of another business, charity or society

-- you solicit consumer through phone of faxes with the intent to sell them goods or services
+- you contact consumers via phone or fax with the intent to sell them goods or services

-- you accept payment either over the phone or via fax for the goods or services
+- you accept payment for goods or services over the phone or via fax

 You may not need a licence if…

-- you solicit donation for your own organization
+- you solicit donations on behalf of your own organization

-- you solicit consumer to sell insurance and securities as defined under the BC Securities Act
+- you contact consumers to sell insurance and securities as defined under the BC Securities Act

-- your company is a saving institution as defined in the BC Interpretation Act
+- your company is a savings institution as defined in the BC Interpretation Act

 How to get licensed